902 KAR 20:145. Operations and services; rural health clinics.

 (c) Additional and specialized diagnostic and laboratory services that are not available at the rural health clinic;

-(d) Home health agency;
+(d) Home health services;

-(e) Local health department;
+(e) Services provided by a local health department;

 (f) Emergency medical services; and